ericwhyne/vowpal_wabbit_binary_svm_example/README.md

 The data is always categorized as -1 or 1.
 VW's prediction will be a number between -1 and 1.
 Since this is a binary classifier and not a regression, if the signs of the data and the prediction are the same it's a match.

+convert_csv_to_vw_binary.py is the only somewhat general purpose piece of code in this repo.